DuyLinh-Data/Data-Portfolio/README_GITHUB_PROFILE.md

-# 👋 Hi, I'm Antoni Nguyen
+# 👋 Hi, I'm Antoni Nguyễn Duy Linh

-🎯 A data-driven professional with a strong passion for analytics, machine learning, and solving real-world problems through data.
-I specialize in using Python, SQL, and BI tools to deliver insights that support strategic decision-making.
+🎯 I enjoy working with data and using tools like Python, SQL, and Power BI to find simple insights that help solve real-world problems.
+I'm continuously learning and building small projects to improve my skills.

 ---